+I was most excited to try Jordanian food as I had no idea what it would be like.
 I got a lot of flack when I announced that I did not like green pepper, who knew it would be that controversial?
 I’m not a picky eater but there are a handful of things I don’t like and even more that I’m not crazy about.

 Or so I thought.